-Free medical and counselling services are available in Ireland for women who've had an abortion.
-These services are funded by the Crisis Pregnancy Agency.
+Free medical and counselling services are available in the Republic of Ireland for women who've had an abortion.
 The counsellors and doctors working in these services are experienced in supporting women who have had an abortion.
 Services are free of charge to all women, regardless of their age, income or where they live.
-Click here to visit the Crisis Pregnancy Agency Aftercare Website.
+Click here for more information.

 Recovery after an uncomplicated abortion usually happens fairly quickly, but is different for every woman.Symptoms of nausea, vomiting and tiredness usually stop within 3 days of an abortion.
 Breasts soreness may take 7 to 10 days to disappear.
 Your breasts may feel firm and tender and leak milk after your procedure.
 You will feel more comfortable if you wear a supportive bra and apply cold ice packs to your breasts.
 Take ibuprofen or paracetamol, if necessary for the pain.

 What can I do after my treatment (bathing/work/sex)?

 You can take a bath or shower as normal.
 Take care if you have a bath in the 24 hours following a general anaesthetic.
 You will need to make sure someone is around to keep an eye on you, in case you still feel drowsy.Most women are fit and well enough to return to normal activities within a day or two.
 Rest until you feel able to return to your normal routine.You can have sex when you feel sufficiently recovered from the abortion.
 You can get pregnant almost immediately following an abortion, so it’s important to use contraception if you do not want to get pregnant straight away.